 Failure to follow these instructions can require operating system re-installation.

-Power Monitoring Expert 8.2 and below:
+Power Monitoring Expert 8.2 and older versions:

 A registry key can be added on the Primary Server in order to define a custom entry diagram other than the default 'network.dgm'.